salvamike/US_Pollution-Project/README.md

 ## Machine Learning Model 2 Segment Deliverable
 Description of preliminary data preprocessing:
-- Data preprocessing included finding a combined average of all the pollutants for each city.
-This required retrieving the average for the added up counties.
-From there, we were able to get the states average pollutant levels from that year.
-Then, we combined the ten years of data (represented by ten different .csv files) to create a single database.
+- Data preprocessing included retreiving all eleven files and combining them into one dataframe.
+From there the dataset was sorted by worst and best aqi levels.
 Description of preliminary feature engineering and preliminary feature election, including their decision-making process
 - Feature engineering includes relabeling the column with the combined AQI to be the target, or the dependent variable
 - The categorical variable is the state
 - The date will be relabeled to be the independent variable

 Description of how data was split into training and testing sets:
-- seperate the data into its features and targets Explanation of model choice, including limitations and benefits
+- Seperate the data into its features and targets (Years and Median AQI)
+- Used from sklearn.model_selection import train_test_split
+X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=1)
+Explanation of model choice, including limitations and benefits
 - We will be using sklearn.model_selection to train_test_split
-- Then using BalancedRandomForestClassifier, the data will be resampled
+- Then we will perform the analysis on the training set using the sklearn linear regression model
-- Next, we will output the balanced accuracy score and the confusion matrix
+- Next, we will output the coeffecients.
+We only had two variables so the data doesn't seem to be too accurate
-- Benefits include sensitivity, but is limited by potentially misidentifying pollutant levels.
+- Benefits for using this model include sensitivity, but is limited by potentially misidentifying pollutant levels.

 # Github & HTML - Michael